Fraticelli: Angelo da Clareno and the Clareni

 Angelo was highly esteemed by the Augustinian Hermits, with whom he was on friendly terms, especially with Gentile da Foligno and Simone da Cassia, an ascetic writer of great repute.
-He corresponded with both, and, after the death of Angelo, Simone bitterly lamented the loss of a friend and spiritual adviser.
+He corresponded with both, and after the death of Angelo, Simone bitterly lamented the loss of a friend and spiritual adviser.
 It is likely that the Fraticelli whom Simone afterwards successfully defended against the Dominicans in the civil courts at Florence (c.
 1355), where he was then preaching, were adherents of Clareno.

-In April 1389, Fra Michele Berti, from Calci near Pisa, a member of the Ancona branch of Fraticelli, after preaching the Lenten course to his associates in Florence, was arrested as he was about to leave the city, and was condemned by the Franciscan Archbishop of Florence, Bartolomeo Oleari, to be burned at the stake.
-Berti died chanting the Te Deum, while his followers, unmolested by the authorities, exhorted him to remain steadfast (30 April 1389).
-To the end he maintained that John XXII had become a heretic by his four decretals, that he and his successors had forfeited the papacy, and that no priest supporting them could absolve validly.
+In April 1389, Fra Michele Berti, from Calci near Pisa, a member of the Ancona branch of Fraticelli, after preaching the Lenten course to his associates in Florence, was arrested as he was about to leave the city, and condemned by the Franciscan Archbishop of Florence, Bartolomeo Oleari, to be burnt at the stake.
+Berti was executed 30 April 1389, chanting the Te Deum as he died while his followers, unmolested by the authorities, exhorted him to remain steadfast.
+To the end, he maintained that John XXII had become a heretic by his four decretals, that he and his successors had forfeited the papacy, and that no priest supporting them could validly absolve sins.

-The "Poor Hermits" of Monte della Majella, near Sulmona were adherents of Angelo da Clareno, and at one time afforded protection to the famous tribune of the people, Cola di Rienzi (1349).
-Fanatical as they were on the subject of poverty, they were, in accordance with ancient custom, sheltered by the Celestine monks in the nearby abbey of Santo Spirito.
-The origin of the Clareni, approved as true Franciscans by Sixtus IV in 1474, is unknown; nor is it clear whether they were "moderate" followers of Angelo who managed to remain within the bounds of orthodoxy or schismatics who, after breaking their communion with the papal authorities, retracted.
+The "Poor Hermits" of Monte della Majella, near Sulmona, were adherents of Angelo da Clareno, and at one time afforded protection to the famous tribune of the people, Cola di Rienzi (1349).
+Fanatical as they were on the subject of poverty, they were, in accordance with ancient custom, sheltered by Celestine monks in the nearby abbey of Santo Spirito.
+The origin of the Clareni, approved as true Franciscans by Sixtus IV in 1474, is unknown, nor is it clear whether they were “moderate” followers of Angelo who managed to remain within the bounds of orthodoxy, or schismatics who recanted after breaking communion with the papacy.